cypherpunk-academy/2064/en/044_2064_Vault breach.md

 Lies?
 Manipulate?
 That was a friend of mine, of both of us.
-And I mean my boyfriend.
+And I mean, my friend.
-We could completely rely on him.
+We trusted him with our lives.
 He used to watch my laptop sometimes.
 I would have trusted him with my life.
 And then he is pushed in front of a tram and dies, and all the pictures of it are gone, nothing there.
 We've looked everywhere for it.
-Town hall, shops, railroad, everything was gone.
+Townhall, shops, railroads, everything was gone.
 Just gone.
 That's bullshit.
 And you're in on it!